litaotao/IPython-Dashboard/README.md

 -----

-Hi, there, I'm so glad that this repo still draws you guys' attention until today. but actually I won't spend time on it and I've got a much better way to draw dynamic plots in ipython notebook, and I've just post a blog about how to make it in notebooks.
+Hi, there, I'm so glad that this repo still draws you guys' attention until today. but actually I won't spend any time on it and I've got a much better way to draw dynamic plots in ipython notebook, and I've just post a blog about how to make it in notebooks (including source code and demo notebook).

-which looks like this bellow:
+which looks like bellow:

 ![](http://litaotao.github.io/images/python_dynamic_charts1.png)